 We do not expect to generate any material amount of income or losses from "passive activities" for purposes of Section 469 of the Code.
 However, to the extent that we generate any income from passive activities, such income may not be used to offset your passive activity losses from other activities.
 To the extent that we generate any losses from passive activities, such losses will be suspended and will only be allowed as an offset to passive activity income from us in future years or allowed as a loss upon the complete disposition of a holder's interest in us.
-Accordingly, income allocated by us to you generally will not be able to be offset by your other passive activity losses, and losses allocated to you generally will not be able to be used to offset your other passive activities contained in Section 469 of the Code.
+Accordingly, income allocated by us to you generally will not be able to be offset by your other passive activity losses, and losses allocated to you generally will not be able to be used to offset your other passive activity income.
+You should consult your tax advisors regarding the possible application of the limitations on the deductibility of losses from certain passive activities contained in Section 469 of the Code.